Peeweepoo/neural-nibbles/README.md

-# Simple Beat & Melody Maker
+# Beat Maker Studio

-This directory contains a simple web application that lets you create drum loops and play melodies directly in your browser.
-The project is intentionally lightweight and does not rely on any build system—just open `index.html` in a modern browser to get started.
+This directory contains an enhanced beat and melody maker that lets you craft full 16‑step drum loops and play melodies across two octaves.
+The interface stays simple to use but provides enough range to create professional‑sounding sequences.

 ## Features

-* **Step Sequencer** – A four‑row sequencer with eight steps per measure.
-Toggle cells to activate drum hits for kick, snare, hi‑hat and clap samples.
-Adjust the tempo with the built‑in slider and start/stop playback with the buttons.
+* **16‑Step Drum Sequencer** – Four rows (kick, snare, hi‑hat and clap) with sixteen steps per measure allow you to build complex patterns.
+Toggle cells to activate hits; the step currently being played is highlighted.
+* **Tempo Control & Transport** – Adjust BPM from 60–180 with a slider.
+Dedicated Play and Stop buttons control playback.
+Samples are preloaded asynchronously, and a loading overlay is shown while preparing.
-* **Melody Keyboard** – An on‑screen keyboard with eight notes (C4–C5).
-Click keys to play melodies using a simple synth.
+* **Two‑Octave PolySynth Keyboard** – An on‑screen keyboard covering notes C4 through C6 triggers notes using a polyphonic synthesizer, allowing chords and richer melodies.
-* **Responsive Design** – The interface adapts to small screens by resizing the sequencer cells and piano keys.
-* **No External Dependencies** – Aside from the Tone.js library loaded via CDN, all code is contained in this folder.
-You do not need Node.js or a build step to run it.
+* **Responsive and Accessible UI** – A modern dark theme with responsive sizing and clear visual feedback.
+The layout adapts to smaller screens.
+* **No Build Tools Required** – Everything runs in the browser.
+Tone.js is loaded via CDN; just open `index.html` to start creating.

 ## Usage

-1. Download or clone this repository and navigate into the `beat_maker_site` folder.
-2. Open `index.html` in a modern desktop browser (Chrome, Firefox, Edge or Safari).
-The Web Audio API does not function in some mobile browsers, so for best results use a desktop environment.
+1. Download or clone this folder and open `index.html` in a modern desktop browser (Chrome, Firefox, Edge or Safari).
+2. Wait for the “Loading samples…” overlay to disappear—drum samples are preloaded.
-3. Click on cells in the sequencer grid to activate or deactivate drum hits.
-Press **Play** to start the loop and **Stop** to stop it.
-Adjust the **Tempo** slider to change the speed.
+3. Click cells in the sequencer grid to toggle hits.
+Press **Play** to start the loop and **Stop** to halt it.
+Use the tempo slider to change BPM.
-4. Click the keys in the melody section to play notes.
-Each note triggers a short sound using a simple synthesizer.
+4. Play notes on the on‑screen keyboard to add melodies over your beat.
+You can play chords and single notes simultaneously.

 ## Customization

-* **Changing Samples** – If you want to use your own drum samples, update the `url` properties in `script.js` with links to your sound files.
+* **Change Samples** – Replace the `url` fields in `script.js` with URLs to your own drum samples.
-* **Adding/Removing Steps** – Modify the `steps` constant in `script.js` to increase or decrease the number of steps per measure.
-You’ll also need to adjust the CSS widths accordingly.
+* **Adjust Steps** – Modify the `steps` constant in `script.js` to change pattern length.
+Update CSS cell widths accordingly.
-* **Styling** – Edit `style.css` to change colors, sizing or typography to better match your brand.
+* **Styling Tweaks** – Edit `style.css` to customize colors, fonts and sizes.

 ## Credits

-This project uses the [Tone.js](https://tonejs.github.io/) library to handle audio synthesis and precise scheduling.
-Drum samples are pulled from the official Tone.js sample set.
+Built with [Tone.js](https://tonejs.github.io/) for audio scheduling and synthesis.